 (R) water treatment to include:

 (i) standards for treatment of water used for dialysis as described in §3.2.1 (Hemodialysis Systems) and §3.2.2 (Maximum Level of Chemical Contaminants) of the American National Standard, Hemodialysis Systems, March 1992 Edition, published by the Association for the Advancement of Medical Instrumentation (AAMI), 3330 Washington Boulevard, Suite 500, Arlington, Virginia 22201.
-Copies of the standards are indexed and filed in the Department of Aging and Disability Services, 701 W. 51st Street, Austin, Texas 78751-2321, and are available for public inspection during regular working hours;
+Copies of the standards are indexed and filed in the Texas Health and Human Services Commission, 701 W. 51st Street, Austin, Texas 78751, and are available for public inspection during regular working hours;

 (ii) systems and devices;